-Discovering Camping in BC in the Fall Season
+Discovering Camping in British Columbia in the Fall Season

 It’s time to bring out the sweaters and store the flip flops!
 The fall season is a perfect time to avoid the crowds and explore BC while camping.
 In the shoulder season, Provincial Parks and private campgrounds usually have space available, allowing you to be spontaneous in where you camp.